Thecosmiccat/RPS-battle-royal/README.md

 - Can easily feed your gambling obsession

 # Running
-just open the html file using a web browser
+Go to the website: https://thecosmiccat.github.io/RPS-battle-royal/

-Or open it using live server in vs code
+Or open the index.html file in your browser

 # How To Use
 - chose your bet for which team will win